Corydalis filistipes: Description

 It has to 2–3 stem leaves split up 3 times into 2–3 pieces.
 The first leaf splits into 3 pieces.
 The lobe is in the acute phase and splits into 3 pieces while the final lobe form is lance or line lance.
 The surface is green.
 The back side is grayish blue.

 Blooming occurs in May.
 The flowers are 11 mm long and light purple, in an inflorescence that reaches 7–15 cm in length.
 The corolla or calyx protruding backward is 5 mm long.
 The bract is a lanceolate shape with a length of 1–3 cm, but it gradually becomes smaller.
-The peduncle is 3–8 cm long and has no hair.
+The peduncle is 3-8 cm long and has no hair.

-The fruit is flat, lanceolate, narrow-ended, and 1.8–2 cm long with a stigma on the end.
+The fruit is flat, lanceolate, narrow-ended, and long with a stigma on the end.
 The seed is 3 mm long and has no hairs, a black streak, and a white-spotted head.

-It has one main stem and 2-3 scales at the bottom, among which the large scales are 2.5–4 cm long, and the lower part covers the main stem.
+It has one main stem and 2–3 scales at the bottom, among which the large scales are long, and the lower part covers the main stem.

-The tuber is yellow and 2–3 cm in diameter.
+The tuber is yellow and in diameter.